 The program underwent its last site review in 2010.
-As was the case in 2005, the program was given no citations and the longest possible five year cycle.
+As was the case in 2005, the program has received continued accreditation with substantial compliance and no citations annually since that time.

 During this site review, the program was also given a commendation for a notable practice.

 A process or practice that a Review Committee or other ACGME committee deems worthy of notice.
 Notable practices are shared through the ACGME website or other ACGME publications to provide programs and institutions with additional resources for resident education.
 Notable practices do not create additional requirements for programs or institutions.

 The Committee identified the following program component as a 'notable practice':

 The program has implemented Competency-Based Electronic evaluations of the residents for the major conferences of the program, together with evaluation of faculty mentors.
 The program description stated that there are electronic instruments to evaluate the morning PowerPoint seminar, the Friday noon case conference, Morbidity and Mortality conferences, and Journal Club.

 Roswell Park's Department of Radiation Medicine residency program offers the opportunity to practice in an NCI-designated Comprehensive Cancer Center — one of only 51 in the country.
 Roswell Park is among the top 4 percent cancer centers in the U.S. Our treatment technology includes Varian TrueBeam™, Elekta Gamma Knife Icon and Superficial/Orthovoltage therapy.

 - High dose rate (HDR) suite for HDR interstitial/intracavitary brachytherapy implants